 The messages in these books are simple but clear and ideal for younger readers in the kindergarten and lower Primary age range.
-The books are big, bold and beautiful with their colourful, eye-catching illustrations and are already delighting and captivating young readers.
+The books are big, bold and beautiful with their colourful, eye-catching illustrations and are always delighting and captivating young readers.

 “My children’s stories are some of the results of my journey of self-discovery,” says Peter.